 Just because you can do something, whatever it is, doesn’t mean you should.
 Easy is just what it sounds like.
 Easy leads to doing something half way—a job not completed.
 An idea only partially explored.
 A business not developed.
 A leader not leading.

 Easy is a killer of success.
 It is the method of mediocrity.

 There is a big difference between easy and simple.
 Easy means not putting in the work.
 Simple, on the other hand, indicates a clear path to the desired outcome.
 Simple isn’t easy.
 It’s understanding what is necessary to complete your goal.

-Seventy Percent of Lottery Winners Will Lose it All
+70% of Lottery Winners Will Lose It All

 These people got lucky.
 They didn’t earn it.
 And then they didn’t know what to do with it.

 The article gave an example of someone who was successful in keeping his lottery fortune.
 Upon winning, this person immediately hired an accountant, an attorney, and a life coach.
 Why?
 Because he knew he didn’t know what to do with the money.
 He knew he needed to bring in others who had experience, had been there before, and could help coach and guide him.

 Let’s take the example of flipping a house.
 Flipping a house is simple.
 You need to buy it at the right price.
 Then you must have the funds or the loan to purchase it.
 It’s imperative that you understand the contract for the purchase.
 You must know what the financing terms are and what they mean.
 Know your exit strategy and the value of the home before you buy it.
 Otherwise, you won’t know what “success” is supposed to look like.

 Then, you must hire the right contractor or have the required skills to do the plumbing, electrical, painting, and flooring.
 Install the HVAC and put a roof on the house.
 Get the windows in square.
 Pick the right colors for the exterior trim, the body color, and the accent color for the front door.
 Select the right tile for the bathroom, kitchen floor, and the backsplash.